The Bankrate promise

-ETFs are popular because they offer investors a lot of valuable tools and traits.
+ETFs are popular because they offer investors a lot of valuable traits.
 And that’s especially good for beginning investors.

 - Low minimum investment: The minimums for ETFs are usually the cost of just one share, which can vary from very little to perhaps a couple hundred dollars.
 Compare that with the minimum initial investment for a mutual fund, which might run into several thousand dollars.
 And some brokers will even allow you to buy fractions of shares, so you don’t even need enough for a full share to get started.

 - Usually commission-free: On top of that, many brokers allow you to trade ETFs without a commission.
 Charles Schwab and Fidelity are notable examples, but Robinhood also offers all the ETFs on its platform without a trading fee.
 So you can get in the game at a very low cost.

 - Thematic: ETFs also allow investors to buy into a specific investing theme easily, even if they don’t know much about it.
 If you’re not a biotech expert, a focused biotech ETF will give you exposure to the industry, so you don’t have to pick and choose which companies are the winners.